nose-devs/nose2/docs/differences.rst

 What's the Same
 ~~~~~~~~~~~~~~~

-nose2 has the same goals as nose: to make testing nicer and easier to
+nose2 has the same goals as nose: to extend unittest to make testing
-understand.
-It aims to give developers flexibility, power and
+nicer and easier to understand.
+It aims to give developers
-transparency, so that common test scenarios require no extra work, and
+flexibility, power and transparency, so that common test scenarios
-uncommon test scenarios can be supported with minimal fuss and magic.
+require no extra work, and uncommon test scenarios can be supported
+with minimal fuss and magic.

 nose2 is not (exactly) unittest2/plugins
 ----------------------------------------